 Before you ridicule me for labeling myself a male feminist, let me clear some things up: You’re either a sexist or a feminist.
 There’s no middle ground.
-And yes, men can be feminists and they don’t have to wear a sweatshirt which says that.
+And yes, men can be feminists and they don’t have to wear a sweatshirt that says that.

 Sure, I’m critical of the feminist movement and its rather misguided millennial part but that in no way deters my idea of true feminism.
 Period.